-- 27. The Council has set a maximum limit of 20% of the debt portfolio to be borrowed in the form of LOBOs.
-It is recommended that this remain as the limit for 2011/12.
-As at 30 November 2010, LOBOs represent 11.51% of the total external debt. - 28.
-The Council has three £5m LOBO's with call options in 2011/12.
-The first has call options in April 2011 and October 2011, the next two with call options in July 2011.
+- 30. The Council has set a maximum limit of 20% of the debt portfolio to be borrowed in the form of LOBOs.
+It is recommended that this remain as the limit for 2012/13.
+As at 30 November 2011, LOBOs represent 13.44% of the total external debt. - 31.
+The Council has four £5m LOBO's with call options in 2012/13.
+The first has call options in April 2012 and October 2012, the second has call options in July 2012 and January 2013 and the remaining two have call options in October 2012 only.
 If the lender chooses to increase the current rate of interest payable, the Council will evaluate alternative financing options before deciding whether or not to accept the new rate offered.
+It is likely that the debt will be repaid. - 32.
+Henley College is designated a sixth form college.
+The Council will have regard to, and where appropriate give consent to the College to arrange borrowing for its own purposes.